slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 	sum_of_values += v
 ```
-While this allows for no code duplication, it is a little
+While this allows for no code duplication, it is a little _harder_ to read than the previous version.
+> ### Takeaways
+> - Centralizing code can make it harder to read
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTUxNTA2NTgsLTI3NjQ4NjA3NV19
+eyJoaXN0b3J5IjpbMTcxMjkzOTIzMCwtMjc2NDg2MDc1XX0=
 -->